 Improving the Quality of AI-Translated Subtitles

-When using AI to translate SRT subtitles, there are generally two approaches.
+When using AI to translate SRT subtitle files, there are typically two approaches.

-How to enable: In the software, select Send Complete Subtitles.
+How to enable: In the software, select Send Complete Subtitle Block.

 1